nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![example john doe](images/ExampleJohnDoe.png)

-The follow cases will fail / succeed if you try to enter an add command with the following fields:
+The follow cases will fail / succeed if you try to enter an add / edit command with the following fields:
 1. Must not have same `Name` and `Nickname`, but can have same `Name` and different `Nickname` Nickname must be **unique**
     * **Fail:** `n/John Doe nn/Johnny ...`
     * **Fail:** `n/Jane Hoe nn/Johnny ...` there is already a Nickname Johnny